Economic Club Fellowships Announced

 The Economic Club of Washington, DC annually awards three $10,000 fellowships to graduate students pursuing doctoral degrees in the fields of economics, finance, and business related areas.
 General information can be found here.

-Since the 2007-2008 academic year, The Economic Club of Washington, D.C. has offered the Philip M. Dearborn Fellowship, a $10,000 doctoral-level fellowship to Consortium students, honoring the late Philip Dearborn, a leading national authority on urban finance, intergovernmental finance, and regional economic development.
-This fellowship is offered annually for proposed doctoral-level research dealing with issues of direct and specific relevance to the Greater Washington Metropolitan Area, including, without limitation, issues of economics, public and private finance, education, transportation, law enforcement, social welfare, housing, and regional and community development.
+Philip M. Dearborn Fellowship: This fellowship is named for Philip M. Dearborn, a leading national authority on urban finance, intergovernmental finance, and regional economic development.
+He gave particular emphasis to the Washington, DC area.
+The fellowship is offered annually for proposed doctoral-level research dealing with issues of direct and specific relevance to the Greater Washington Metropolitan Area, including, without limitation, issues of economics, public and private finance, education, transportation, law enforcement, social welfare, housing, and regional and community development.
 It is expected that the research will rely to a significant extent on information and data derived from or relating to the Washington, DC metropolitan area.
-For more information including applications procedures, download the PDF version of the 2015-2016 Philip Dearborn Application.
+Fill-in and printable blank application forms are available.